Excelsis 2020 Season – COVID-19

 About the Choir

-The Excelsis chamber choir is a group of about 30 singers, many with a background of musical training, under the baton of Musical Director Robert Lewis.
-The choir performs a wide variety of music to a very high standard, and is performing the opening concert of the Grayshott Concerts’ 2017 season with the London Mozart Players, conducted by Robert Lewis.
+Excelsis Chamber Choir is a group of about 30 singers, many with a background of musical training, under the baton of Music Director Robert Lewis.
+The choir performs a wide variety of music to a very high standard, and performed the opening concert of the Grayshott Concerts’ 2017 season with the London Mozart Players, conducted by Robert Lewis.

 In 2015 Excelsis performed the world premiere of Karl Jenkins’ latest work, The Healer – A Cantata for St Luke, with the Marylebone Camerata.
 The Healer was commissioned by Grayshott Concerts to celebrate the organisation’s 10th anniversary.
 Following the success of The Healer project, the choir was invited by Sir Karl to sing in a performance of The Armed Man with the Welsh choir, Cor Caedydd, and the BBC National Orchestra of Wales at St. David’s Hall, Cardiff.
 Both performances were broadcast on national radio, The Healer on Classic FM and The Armed Man on BBC Radio 3.
 2015 also saw our debut concert with the London Mozart Players.
 We also had the honour of becoming the Choir-in-Residence for Grayshott concerts in recognition of the many performances that the choir has done over the years for the audiences of Grayshott Concerts.